awslabs/aws-customer-churn-pipeline/README.md

 Losing customers costs money.
 Discovering customers likely to leave, and then stopping them from churning, saves money.
 Wouldn’t it be great if you could hold onto customers longer, maximizing their lifetime revenue?
 Wouldn’t it be even better if this could be done with machine learning scaleably?

-Well, guess what - you can!
+Well guess what - now you can!

 ![wow](https://media.giphy.com/media/LyrAHvPodQZLW/giphy.gif)

 In this blog post, you will deploy an End to End Customer Churn Prediction solution using AWS services.
 You will build automated training and inference pipelines with [Amazon SageMaker](https://aws.amazon.com/sagemaker/) and [AWS Step Functions](https://aws.amazon.com/step-functions/?step-functions.sort-by=item.additionalFields.postDateTime&step-functions.sort-order=desc) for Machine Learning churn detection.
 Aside from identifying customers that are most likely to churn, on demand capabilities, run as ETL procedures, support preprocessing, and have explainability all baked in.
-Templated with infrastructure as code, you can then reapply and scale this solution to different datasets.
+This solution is templated with infrastructure as code enabling it to be scaled and reapplied.
 The churn prediction solution serves as a reference implementation, that makes it easier for organisations of all sizes to implement an end-to-end training and inference pipeline.

 This solution supports data ingestion, training/retraining, and inference by using [Amazon Lambda](https://aws.amazon.com/lambda/) calls to trigger pipeline runs.
 It makes use of Amazon [S3](https://aws.amazon.com/s3/) integrated directly with Amazon SageMaker and AWS Step Functions backed by, [Amazon Glue](https://aws.amazon.com/glue/?nc2=type_a&whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) and [Amazon Athena](https://aws.amazon.com/athena/?nc2=type_a&whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc).
 This allows for the ability to automate runs, experiment rapidly, deploy quickly and easily incorporate expanding data sizes at the Tera-byte level.